Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Experiments

-\textbf{MEFL module.} Finally, we found that the proposed MEFL module also provides clear improvement for facial reaction generation.
-As seen in Table \ref{tab:ablation}, the additional usage of the multi-dimensional edge features generated by our MEFL module provides large improvements in terms of all appropriateness metrics (i.e., $15\%, 135\%$, and $59\%$ relative improvements in FRDist, FRCorr, and PCC, respectively) as well as two diversity metrics (i.e., FRVar and FRDvs), showing that the task-specific relationship between facial attributes is complex, and thus could be better modeled by multi-dimensional edge features rather than single-value edge features.
-In contrast, the multi-dimensional edge features only have small impacts on the generated facial reactions' realism and synchrony performances.
+\textbf{The MEFL module.} Finally, it can be seen that the multi-dimensional edge features generated by the proposed MEFL module also enhanced the quality of the generated facial reactions.
+As shown in Table \ref{tab:ablation}, the additional usage of the MEFL module provides large improvements in terms of all appropriateness metrics (i.e., $15\%, 135\%$, and $59\%$ relative improvements in FRDist, FRCorr, and PCC, respectively) as well as two diversity metrics (i.e., FRVar and FRDvs), showing that the task-specific relationships between facial attributes could be complex, and thus were better modeled by multi-dimensional edge features rather than single-value edge features.
+In contrast, the multi-dimensional edge features learned by our MEFL module only have small impacts on the generated facial reactions' realism and synchrony performances.